Jamesy-tech/BookUI/README.md

 • Works for both beginners and coders
 • No extensions or installs needed

-*Please note BookUI does not work on ALL websites due to security reasons, try Google or Jamesy Creator.
+*Please note BookUI does not work on ALL websites due to security reasons, try Google or your favourite News website.
 BookUI should work on most websites. *

 ## How to Get It